michaelnisi/troubled/data/posts/2018/podest.md

   "image": "img/podest_large_card.png"
 }

-Promoting my new app, available on the [App Store](https://itunes.apple.com/us/app/podest/id794983364), I’m reminded of just how many podcast apps there are now.
-Searching the term “podcast” yields a wall of similar looking apps, literally screaming for yet another unique selling proposition.
+Promoting my new app, available on the [App Store](https://itunes.apple.com/us/app/podest/id794983364), I’m reminded of how many podcast apps there are now.
+Searching the term “podcast” yields a wall of similar looking apps, just screaming for yet another unique selling proposition.

 #### I love podcasts